grommunio/grommunio-documentation/kb/debug_content.rst

 the delivery stage are not present.)

 The hostname portion may be ``.midb``.
-If so, that file was synthesized from a MAPI object, and *not the original EML form* from delivery/IMAP.
+If so, that file was synthesized from a MAPI object, and does *not constitute the original EML form* from delivery/IMAP.

 Messages imported from a MAPI source
 ------------------------------------

-**Observation:** A message appears incomplete in any MUA after import from gromox-kdb2mt, gromox-pff2mt or gromox-oxm2mt.
+**Observation:** A message appears incomplete in any MUA after import from gromox-{kdb2mt,pff2mt,oxm2mt,mt2exm}.

 **Observation:** A message has missing metadata, mangled metadata, mangled body, or has substantial differences in how it is rendered between Outlook,